Henry Benedict Stuart

-He spent his life in the Papal States and had a long career in the clergy of the Roman Catholic Church, rising to become the Dean of the College of Cardinals and Cardinal-Bishop of Ostia and Velletri.
-At the time of his death he was (and still is) one of the longest-serving cardinals in the Church's history.

-In his youth, Henry's father made him Duke of York (in the Jacobite peerage), and it was by this title that he was best known.
-Upon the death of his brother in 1788, Henry became known by Jacobites as Henry IX, although publicly he referred to himself as Cardinal called Duke of York (to indicate that while he was called Duke of York, he actually held another title).

 Early life

 Henry was born in exile at the Palazzo Muti in Rome on 6 March 1725 and baptised on the same day by Pope Benedict XIII, 37 years after his grandfather James II and VII lost the thrones, and ten years after his father's failed attempt to regain it.
 His father was James Francis Edward Stuart, known to his opponents as "the Old Pretender".
 His mother was the Princess Maria Klementyna Sobieska, granddaughter of the Polish King and Lithuanian Grand-Duke, John III Sobieski.
 Henry was apparently an intelligent child who could spell and write better than his older brother Charles.
-More introverted than Charles and more cautious in his approach to problems, Henry is described as pious and mild-mannered.
+More introverted than Charles and more cautious in his approach to problems, Henry was described as pious and mild-mannered.

 Henry went to France in 1745 to help his brother, Prince Charles Edward Stuart ("Bonnie Prince Charlie", or "the Young Pretender") prepare the Jacobite rising of 1745.
-Attached to the French army, he was in nominal command of a cross-channel invasion force of some 10,000 men that never made it out of Dunkirk, and subsequently served under Maurice de Saxe at the siege of Antwerp.
-After the defeat at Culloden, Henry Stuart returned to Italy.
+Attached to the French Royal Army, he was in nominal command of a cross-channel invasion force of some 10,000 men that never made it out of Dunkirk, and subsequently served under Maurice de Saxe at the siege of Antwerp.
+After the defeat at the Battle of Culloden (1746), Henry Stuart returned to Italy, aged 21.

 Ecclesiastical career

 On 30 June 1747 Pope Benedict XIV conferred the tonsure on him and created him Cardinal-Deacon of Santa Maria in Campitelli in a special consistory held on 3 July 1747.
 On 27 August 1747 he was promoted through the four minor orders by Benedict.
 He received the subdiaconate on 18 August 1748 and diaconate on 25 August 1748.
 His elder brother Charles, who was in France at the time, was not in favor of the ecclesiastical honors as he believed they would only serve to further religious prejudice against the Stuarts.

 As the cardinalate was a rank rather than one of the priestly orders, Charles hoped that Henry might yet make a politically advantageous marriage, and was dismayed to discover that his brother had been ordained a priest on 1 September 1748.
 Later that month, Henry was made Cardinal-Priest, retaining his diaconal church.
-In 1751, he was made Arch-Priest of the Vatican Basilica.
+In 1751, he was made Arch-Priest of St. Peter's Basilica.